supersimplesuper/docs/website/docs/software_partners/tutorials/getting_started/index.md

 ## Step 5: Show the employer embed

-Before employees can be onboarded, the employer needs to configure their settings.
-Most importantly, they need to select a default super fund.
+Before employees can be onboarded, the employer needs to configure their settings via the employer embed.
+This is where the employer selects their default super fund, which is used as the fallback when an employee does not make a super choice and does not have a stapled fund.
+The employer default super fund must be set before onboarding sessions can be created.

 Generate an embed URL to display this configuration UI:

 ```bash
 curl -X POST https://api.superapi.com.au/api/v1/employer/:id/generate-embed-url \